goreleaser/nfpm/www/docs/configuration.md

   # The package summary.
 This is, by default, the first line of the
   # description, but can be explicitly provided here.
-  summary: Explicit Summary for Sample Package
+  summary: Explicit summary for the package

   # The packager is used to identify the organization that actually packaged
   # the software, as opposed to the author of the software.
   # `maintainer` will be used as fallback if not specified.
-  # This will expand any env var you set in the field, eg packager: ${PACKAGER}
+  # This will expand any env var you set in the field, e.g. packager: ${PACKAGER}
   packager: GoReleaser <staff@goreleaser.com>

   # Compression algorithm (gzip (default), lzma or xz).